weibb123/Forecast_VOOStocks/README.md

       Forecasting near future not deep future
         Forecasting deep into the future might not correspond to the actual stocking price.
 Instead, it might be a good approach to focus on forecasting the next couple days or weeks.

+    Forecasting Prophet can have some drawbacks...

+    What is good about Prophet:

+      Good for data that has daily, weekly, yearly seasonality..

+      robust to outliers

+      relatively computationally efficient

+      use it when data has large mean shift

+    What is not good about Prophet:

+      Below performance compared to ARIMA on situation where peak predictive performance is important

+      only appropiate for univerate time series and cannot account multiple correlated time series

     ## Evaluation

       Metric used: Mean_absolute_error, and the reported mean_aboslute_error is...\